xingyif/scalabridge/organize-a-workshop/event-reminders.md

 ## :clock2: One Month Before the event:
 You would want to remind people of the workshop to ensure that they can still attend.
 Or to remind them to update their RSVP if they can no longer attend.

-### What should be included in your reminder email?
+### :email: What should be included in your reminder email?
 1. :school_satchel: Students

    Remind registered students of: